kubernetes/kubernetes/examples/volumes/azure_disk/claim/README.md

 Blob Disks works in two modes.
 Controlled by #kind# parameter on the storage class.

 ### Dedicated (default mode)
 When *kind* parameter is set to *dedicated* K8S will create a new dedicated storage account for this new disk.
-No other disks will be allowed in this storage account.
+No other disks will be allowed in the this storage account.
 The account will removed when the PVC is removed (according to K8S PVC reclaim policy)

 > You can still use existing VHDs, again the general rule apply use storage accounts that are part of cluster resource group

-### The following storage parameter can be used to control the behavior
+### The following storage parameter can be used to control the behaviour

 1. *skuname* or *storageaccounttype* to choose the underlying Azure storage account (default is *Standard_LRS* allowed values are  *Standard_LRS* and *Premium_LRS*)
 2. *cachingmode* controls Azure caching mode when the disk is attached to a VM (default is *readwrite* allowed values are *none*, *readwrite* and *readonly*